common shipping terms

-A bill of lading is a binding contract that serves three main purposes: a receipt for the goods delivered to the transportation provider for shipment; a definition or description of the goods; and evidence of title to the relative goods, if “negotiable”.
+A bill of lading is a binding contract that serves three main purposes: a receipt for the cargo delivered to the transportation provider for shipment; a definition or description of the goods; and evidence of title to the relative cargo goods, if “negotiable”.
 See our page Documents to Download and download an easy to edit Bill of Lading and save as in PDF.

-Any goods which are shipped.
+Any goods that are to be shipped.

-Penalty fee for delaying the carrier’s equipment beyond the allotted time.
+The penalty fee for delaying the carrier’s equipment beyond the allotted time.
 Typical allotted time is 2 hours for loading and 2 hours for unloading a full truckload.